-This privacy statement describes how Artstor collects and uses the personal information you provide on the Artstor website and in connection with Artstor services – including the Artstor Digital Library, JSTOR Forum, SAHARA, and the Images for Academic Publishing (IAP) service (collectively, “Artstor Websites”).
+This privacy statement describes how Artstor, a service of ITHAKA, collects and uses the personal information you provide on the Artstor website and in connection with Artstor services – including the Artstor Digital Library, JSTOR Forum, SAHARA, Copyright Checkpoint, and the Images for Academic Publishing (IAP) service (collectively, “Artstor Websites”).
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
 Artstor is committed to protecting the privacy of users of its website and services.
 To better inform you of our policy concerning user privacy, we have adopted the following terms.

 The Information Artstor Collects

 The personal information Artstor collects will depend on how you are using Artstor Websites.

 - To enable your access to the Artstor services through your library or institution, we may collect information concerning the institution’s internet protocol address, your institutional username and password, or other authentication methods, such as Shibboleth.